wszychta/terraform-module.hcloud-user-data/README.md

 Please use the [issues tab](https://github.com/wszychta/terraform-module.hcloud-user-data/issues) to report any bugs or file feature requests.

 I can't guarantee that I will work on every bug/feature, because this is my side project, but I will try to keep an eye on any created issue.
-Also I have decided to not work on know issues with:
+Also I have decided to not work on images:
 - `ubuntu-18.04` and `centos-7` - Because I don't use both types of images
 - `centos-8` - Because of the problem described in Known Issues part
+- `ubuntu-16.04` and `fedora-32` - Because they will not be avaliable on Hetzner cloud after <b>June 24 2021</b>

 ### Developing
 If you have and idea how to improve this module please: